 3. Ad Format

 A cousin to #3, but what format are you using?
 Are you using videos or links?
 Static images?
 Are you using the Instant Experience format?
 All of these have their place.
 The format isn’t a cure-all, and not all formats are best for your desired action.

 Are you targeting interests?
 Are they the right ones?
 What countries, ages, and genders?
 Or maybe you’re using Lookalike Audiences.
 What are their sources?
-You could also be using Custom Audiences or Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control.
-More.
+You could also be using Custom Audiences or Connections.
 What’s the quality of these audiences?
 Are they warm or cold?